- Cross-platform (iPad & Android)

 - Split different bills — you can also combine bills at the end of a meal

-- Add custom discount or promotions at check out, as well as tips
+- Add custom discounts or promotions at check out, as well as tips

 - Take reservations and form waitlists for busy dining periods